Canada Carbon (CVE:CCB) Trading Up 100% – What’s Next?

-Shares of Canada Carbon Inc. (CVE:CCB – Get Free Report) were up 100% during mid-day trading on Wednesday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 648,696 shares changed hands during mid-day trading, an increase of 187% from the average daily volume of 225,675 shares.
+Shares of Canada Carbon Inc. (CVE:CCB – Get Free Report) were up 100% during trading on Wednesday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+Approximately 648,696 shares traded hands during mid-day trading, an increase of 187% from the average daily volume of 225,675 shares.
 The stock had previously closed at C$0.01.

 About Canada Carbon